Community > Play > Performing Arts

 Theatre Memphis is the longest-running community theatre company in the area, with a main stage as well as the intimate setting of the Next Stage.
 Productions include popular blockbuster musicals as well as lesser-known productions.

 2085 Monroe, (901) 274-7139 theatreworksmemphis.org

 TheatreWorks provides low cost office, rehearsal, and performance space for emerging artists and performing arts groups.
-Two facilities - the TheatreWorks Venue and the Evergreen Theatre - are shared by several groups, including: Emerald Theatre Company, Our Own Voice Theatre Troupe, Bluff City Tri-Art Theatre, New Moon Theatre Company, Voices of the South, and the Young Actor's Guild .
+Two facilities - the TheatreWorks Venue and the Evergreen Theatre - are shared by several groups, including: Emerald Theatre Company, Our Own Voice Theatre Troupe, Bluff City Tri-Art Theatre, New Moon Theatre Company, and the Young Actor's Guild .